Spouse Exemption for Inheritance Tax: A Guide for UK Families

 What Happens After Divorce?

 Upon divorce, the spouse exemption is no longer applicable.
 This change can have a substantial impact on your Inheritance Tax liability.
-It’s essential to reassess your estate planning to mitigate any potential tax burdens.
+It’s essential to reassess your estate planning to reduce any potential tax burdens.

 The key considerations after divorce include: